Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 South Florida Stats and Trends

-- South Florida has played eight games, with four wins against the spread.
+- In South Florida's eight games this year, it has four wins against the spread.

-- This year, the Bulls have two against the spread wins in four games as an underdog of 13 points or more.
+- The Bulls have been underdogs by 13 points or more four times this season and have covered the spread twice.

 - South Florida's games this year have hit the over on four of eight set point totals (50%).

-- South Florida is 4-1 against the spread and 2-3 overall in games when it records more than 19.8 points.
+- South Florida is 4-1 against the spread and 2-3 overall when the team puts up more than 19.8 points.

-- When South Florida amasses more than 288.4 yards, the team is 2-3 against the spread and 2-3 overall.
+- When South Florida piles up more than 288.4 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Bulls have turned the ball over 13 times, one fewer times than the Cougars have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.